The new blender that you received as a gift is great.

 This seems odd because so many other appliances do exactly what this one does: chop up ice cubes with no problem at all!

 There must be some magic trick or an easy way to work around this limitation of your new blender.

-In this post, we will look at how you can blend ice cubes in a blender to blend ice smoothly.
+In this post, we will look at how to crush ice in a blender to blend ice smoothly.

 Blenders are amazing machines that have the ability to handle ice.
 The more you spend on a blender, the better it will be at crushing it.
 If you want to get the most out of your money, I recommend going with a high-end model like Vitamix or Blendtec.
 Cheap blenders (those under $30) may struggle to do anything other than 1-3 small cubes.

 I finally bought one of those high-end models and now my life is so much easier.

 It handles all kinds of frozen fruit without any problems!
 Plus they’re pretty nice looking too!